p16/PHPPathGraph/README.md

 The input of the function is an array of Edge instances (see src/DTO/Edge.php);

+## Output

+The has the same format as the input, but sorted :)

 ## Running the tests

 You need to have [composer installed](https://getcomposer.org/download/).